ADA-research/Sparkle/Examples/selection.md

 `sparkle wait`

-Construct a portfolio selector, using the previously computed features and the results of running the solvers
+Construct a portfolio selector, using the previously computed features and the results of running the solvers.
+Run with --solver-ablation for actual marginal contribution computation.

-`sparkle construct_sparkle_portfolio_selector --selector-timeout 1000`
+`sparkle construct_portfolio_selector --selector-timeout 1000 --solver-ablation`

+Wait for the constructor to complete its computations

+`sparkle wait`

 ## Generate a report